 My absolute favorite thing about Stockholm.
 This is the oldest open air museum ever!
 It’s meant to portray the life in Sweden before the industrial era and the result is just wonderful.
 The staff dresses as in old times and are also doing things as in the old times.
 I saw someone blowing glass, a pharmacist making pills manually, and a baker making local pastries.
 You can buy one just out of the oven!
 The houses and buildings are wonderful and there are chickens running around.
 A true trip to the past.

 2. Walking tour of Gamla Stan

 Gamla Stan, the old town, is one of the most picturesque spots in the city.
 You can stroll through the narrow cobbled streets and visit one of the cute cafes it has on offer.
 But the best way to enjoy it is doing a walking tour!
-The Stockholm Pass includes a daily walking tour, and there are a few free walking tours as well if you don’t buy the pass.
+At the time I did this the Stockholm Go City Pass included a daily walking tour, and there are a few free walking tours as well if you don’t buy the pass.
 For example, this one.